jeff4/a7/src/pages/posts/21-chap6-notes.md

 ***

-### Section 6.5: Overview of Backprop and other Differentiation Algorithms
-#### 6.5.1: Introduction to Computational Graphs
-#### 6.5.8: Complications (aka practical considerations) wrt simple theoretical narrative about backprop
-#### 6.5.9: Differentiation outside the Deep Learning Community
-* Relevant to unrolling RNNs in chapter 10
 ### Section 6.6: Historical Notes p.
 220
 * 'Feedforward networks can be seen as eﬃcient nonlinear function approximatorsbased on using gradient descent to minimize the error in a function approximation.
 From this point of view, the modern feedforward network is the culmination of centuries of progress on the general function approximation task.